Data protection information for the webpages of the International Motor Show (IAA)

 - Holding specialist events and information events:

 During the IAA, specialist events and information events for which participants can register are held as forums for expert and political debate on the topics of the automotive industry.
 For registration, the data required must be entered in a contact form.
 The data are processed in order to perform contractual obligations (Article 6(1) b of the GDPR).
 If such an event is filmed and/or photographed, by participating you give the VDA your consent to the creation, processing and use of the image, video and sound recordings for documentation purposes and within the scope of the press and publicity work surrounding the IAA.
 Your data are stored until you inform us that you withdraw your consent.
 If you do not agree to this, please contact us at firstname.lastname@example.org.

 4. Who obtains my Data

 Access to your data within the VDA is restricted to those persons and departments that need to access them in order to fulfill the purpose of the processing.
-In some cases the VDA deploys service providers that receive data for this purpose.
+In some cases (e.g. for hosting services or for dispatching newsletters) the VDA deploys service providers that process data on our behalf for this purpose.
 We deploy these service providers only if they follow our written data protection instructions and guarantee that they comply with the requirements of the EU General Data Protection Regulation (and of the German Federal Data Protection Act).